Table of Contents

 - Neal Brothers Organic (250 ml glass jar, Canadian, artisinal and expensive) 85 mg.
 3%

 Mayonnaise has a bad reputation with health inspectors.
 Mayonnaise made with raw eggs can be a food safety hazard.
-But mayo is not necessarily the unsafe ingredient when bacteria grow in food.
+But packaged processed mayo is not necessarily the unsafe ingredient.
+It becomes unsafe when food made with the mayo is left at a termperature at which bacteria grows in food.

 Squeeze bottles hamper measuring and invite overly generous portions.